The sections of an Advanced Report define its appearance and pattern. Specifically, sections determine how frequently cell contents are repeated.

 The rows in a Group Footer section will appear below the Detail section for each unique value of the sorted Data Field.
 Typically, Group Footer sections are used to calculate subtotals.

-- When grouping on a Data Object, the group breaks at each new instance of the category's unique identifier.
+- When grouping on a Data Object, the group breaks at each new instance of the data object's unique key.

-When grouping on a Sort Field, the group breaks at each new value of the field.
+- When grouping on a Sort Field, the group breaks at each new value of that field.

 For example, instead of grouping by each Product, you may want to instead group by product quantity, so that products that are low or out of stock are grouped together.
 First, add a sort on the Products.Quantity field, then group by that field.